ISA (NZ) 260 (Revised)

 A28.
 To the extent not already addressed by the requirements in paragraphs 16(a)–(d) and related application material, the auditor may consider communicating about other matters discussed with, or considered by, the engagement quality reviewer.

 Auditor Independence (Ref: Para.
-17)
+16A - 17)

 A30.
-The communication about relationships and other matters, and how threats to independence that are not at an acceptable level have been addressed varies with the circumstances of the engagement and generally addresses the threats to independence, safeguards to reduce the threats, and measures to eliminate the circumstances that created threats.
+The communication about relationships and other matters, and how threats to independence that are not at an acceptable level have been addressed varies with the circumstances of the engagement and generally addresses the threats to independence, safeguards to reduce the threats, and measures to eliminate the circumstances that created the threats.

 A31.
 Relevant ethical requirements or law or regulation may also specify particular communications to those charged with governance in circumstances where breaches of independence requirements have been identified.
-For example, Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) requires the auditor to communicate with those charged with governance in writing about any breach and the action the firm has taken or proposes to take.26
+For example, Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) requires the auditor to communicate with those charged with governance in writing about any breach and the action the firm has taken or proposes to take.29

 A32.
 [Amended by the NZAuASB].